nbehrnd/githug-walkthrough/level-1.md

 # Level 1 init

-> A new directory, 'git_hug', has been created; initialize an empty repository in it.
+> A new directory, `git_hug`, has been created; initialize an empty repository in it.
->
-> Turn the new directory, 'git_hug', into a repository that can be managed by Git.

 If you're going to make a local directory manageable by Git, you need to initialize it first.
 A local directory can be empty, or it can be a directory